 1. Can I turn in my application now for the firefighter position?

-No, you need to wait until the official posting is released with the Town of Gilbert and this is scheduled to begin on March 19, 2018.
+No, you need to wait until the official posting is released with the City of Mesa and this is scheduled to begin on Jan.
+13, 2020.
 No applications will be accepted prior to the official job posting being released.

 2. Do I need to have my CPAT at the time I interview with the Town of Queen Creek?

-Yes, you will be required to show proof of your valid CPAT from an IAFF/IAFC licensee when you arrive for your interview.
-The CPAT must be valid within the past year from the time of the interview.
-A valid CPAT will include any successful completion of the CPAT from May 2017 to present.
-You will not be allowed to interview without providing proper validation.
+Yes, you will be required to show proof of your valid CPAT from an IAFF/IAFC licensee when you arrive for the second interview, if selected to continue in the process after first round interviews.
+The CPAT must be valid within the past year from the time of the second interview (for example: A valid CPAT will include a successful completion of the CPAT dated from April 20, 2019 to April 20, 2020).
+You will not be allowed to participate in a second round interview without providing proper validation.
+You will not need a valid CPAT for first round interviews or to take the written test.

 3. Do I need to have a valid State of Arizona Emergency Medical Care Technician-Basic (EMCT-B) or Paramedic at the time I interview with the Town of Queen Creek?